The post T & R Boote appeared first on Antique Ceramics.

 The post Mintons Makers Marks and Information appeared first on Antique Ceramics.

-William Moorcroft Makers Marks and Information.
+]]>The post William Moorcroft Makers Marks and Information appeared first on Antique Ceramics.

-William Moorcroft studied art at Burslem then in London and Paris.
+]]>William Moorcroft studied art at Burslem then in London and Paris.
 He experimented with his own pottery designs around 1896 while working for James Macintyre and produced Aurelian Ware which was partly decorated with transfers and partly painted by hand.
 Moorcroft developed highly lustred glazes and used oriental shapes and decorations.
 Some of his techniques were closely guarded trade secrets.
 He then developed his famous Florian Ware, with heavy slip and a translucent glaze which produces brilliance of colour.

 In 1913, William Moorcroft set up his own factory at Cobridge with staff from Macintyres, and backed by a financial arrangement with Liberty & Co of London, The business succeeded.
 Much of the output was sold through Liberty & Co and Tiffany in New York City.
 In 1928 Queen Mary made him “Potter to the Queen” through a Royal Warrant, which was stamped on the pottery.
 His son, Walter joined the company when he was twenty, and took over the management of the pottery in 1945 just before William’s death.